 - 2 mochi rice cakes

-Cut the carrot, radish, and okra into small thin slices.
+- Cut the carrot, radish small thin slices.

-While the carrot and radish is cooking, cut the mochi in half and put it in the oven to grill for 15 minutes on 180c. *4
+- While the carrot, radish and mushrooms is cooking, cut the mochi in half and put it in the oven to grill for 15 minutes on 180c. *4

-Add the okra and the miso paste (straining it through a small sifter ladle to remove the hard chunks).
+- Turn the heat off the saucepan after carrot, radish and mushrooms are cooked.
+Add miso paste (straining it through a small sifter ladle to remove the hard chunks).

-Once the mochi is done, add the mochi to a bowl and pour the miso soup over the mochi and serve!
+- Once the mochi is done, add the mochi to a bowl and pour the miso soup over the mochi.

 - Garnish with Mitsuba and naruto(*5) to serve.